How to Add Google Analytics to Shopify (2018)

 If you have a Shopify store, you need to know how to add Google Analytics to Shopify to be able to study the behavior of your site visitors and decide what would be the best plan for your marketing.
 Information such as how many visitors as well as where they are from is crucial and this is where Google Analytics comes in.

-By providing you with valuable data and insight about the behavior of your customers, you can make decisions as to how best to retain those customers and increase conversions.
+By providing you with valuable data and insight into the behavior of your customers, you can make decisions as to how best to retain those customers and increase conversions.

 Let’s dive straight in!